 Somewhat averted in Sky High.
 Once Will realizes he's hurt his friend Layla's feelings by allowing his time to be manipulated by Gwen, he immediately rushes after her, instead of shrugging it off like most characters do.
 And he never really acts smug or superior when his powers get him attention.

 Subverted in the Harry Potter series.
-Various characters, in particular The Daily Prophet accuse Harry of exhibiting this though in actuality he doesn't at all, and he just wants to be normal.
-Ron actually thinks Harry's developing this in Goblet of Fire though he ultimately relents.
+Various characters, in particular Snape and The Daily Prophet, accuse Harry of exhibiting this though in actuality he doesn't at all, and he just wants to be normal.
+Ron actually thinks Harry's developing this in Goblet of Fire though he ultimately realizes his mistake.

 Gilderoy Lockhart seems to have it.